How To Respond To Someone Who Is Projecting

 You need to look at yourself and see where you went wrong.
 However, this is easier said than done because you don’t feel like you’re in the wrong at the time.

 How To Show Someone That They Are Projecting

 Dealing with projection: it’s always an awkward situation trying to get someone to realize that they need to apologize.
 An easy way to do this is to leave the situation for a few days so that everyone can calm down.
 Especially if the projection has already transcended into projected anger, read our article on Why do I shake when I am mad?

 Too many things get said in the heat of the moment and may end up coming out wrong or hurting someone’s feelings unnecessarily.

 A good thing to do is to go for a walk or go for a coffee and have an honest chat with the other person.

-If you know them well, which we assume you do, then you will know how to talk to them and how to say the right thing.
+If you know them well, which we assume you do, you will know how to talk to them and say the right thing without projecting your feelings.

 Having a level of trust between you is essential so that you can start to break down any tension that may have formed between you.